thephm/hal_md/README.md

 This will take a long time to build out and require some attention to detail.

 Here's the visualization of my social network in Obsidian.
 This is using a filter of the Markdown files that have `tags: [person]` in their frontmatter – the meta-data at the top of my note files.
 The colors represent which category I have the person in such as the bright green for my "A-listers" where I have the tags `person` and `alist`.
-Red is for `flist`, people I don't want to keep in touch with for various reasons.
+Red is for `flist`, i.e., the people that I don't want to keep in touch with for various reasons.

 ![](media/mynetwork.png)